Department of Chemistry

 Student Involvement

-Chemistry majors are able to partake in a variety of discipline-related activities that further enhance their experience in the program.
+Chemistry majors can partake in a variety of discipline-related activities that further enhance their experience in the program.

 UTSA’s American Chemical Society (ACS) Student Affiliated Chapter is a student-led organization that focuses on the academic and social enrichment of UTSA students with a passion for science!
 The focus of the chapter is to foster connections between chemistry students, participate in community service projects to promote science among youth, and provide opportunities for professional growth and development.
 The chapter also serves to expose students to undergraduate research, graduate schools, and career opportunities post-graduation.
 UTSA’s society is nationally ranked by the American Chemical Society.